bosvrum/design-blog/README.md

 User (Devise)
 User Stories

-As a blank, I want to be able to blank, so that blank.

 As a user, I want to be able to create posts so that I can share what I am learning on my blog.
 As a user, I want to be able to edit & destroy posts, so that I can manage my blog.